Setting up a Product Catalog for Recommendation Engine

 Merchandising Campaigns and Customized Feeds require a connected Product Catalog to function, being completely reliant on direct access to your Catalog in order to establish and configure.

 Accomplishing this connection, meanwhile, is simply a matter of two quick steps.
+Read on below or take this interactive demo to learn how to do it.

 1: Create a Source and Schema